top of page

 Japanese Onion sauce

 Japanese Onion sauce You may have seen this recipe already on my blog with my Japanese Steak salad and Onion sauce dish.
 I am posting it separately as well just because it goes well with so many things and not just meat.
 You could try this with a cod or tuna steak or with deep fried tofu - it's easy to make, versatile and a great "go to" when you need a tasty sauce in a hurry.
-You can find the Youtube tutorial by clicking Japanese Onion sauce and the written recipe is as bel
+You can find the Youtube tutorial by clicking Japanese Onion sauce and the written recipe is as belo

 Daigaku Imo - Japanese brain food?